 A very interesting and panoramic route to enjoy exciting views over the fjords and the majestic granite peaks all around Kierkefjorden and Bunesfjorden

-The trail heads to left; an easy scramble along the narrow and a bit exposed ridge will lead you on Helvetestinden small and airy summit.
-The views both to Bunestranda and the mighty peaks dominating the beach on the left-hand and Kierkfjorden on the right-hand will lead you on Helvetestinden small and aiy summit.
-A sensational view over Norwegian sea appears to the North.
+The trail turns to left and an easy scramble along the narrow and a bit exposed ridge will lead you on Helvetestinden small and airy summit.
+The views both to Bunestranda and the mighty peaks dominating the beach on the left and Kierkfjorden on the right are exciting and unsurpassed.
+On the summit it appears also a sensational view over the Norwegian sea in the North direction.
 You can register yourself on the Summit-Book, curiously placed inside a little cairn by a tyrolean team of climbers.

 ***Helvetestinden West Face Routes (Norwegian Scale)